mac641/tab-split-merger/README.md

 This option is only visible when there are multiple firefox window instances open (*Private windows are ignored*).
 By clicking it, all tabs are moved to the window, which has the most currently opened tabs.

+## Known Issues

+### Tree Style Tab

+If used together with the Addon "Tree Style Tab", the subordinated tabs will be merge again, into one window, after spliting into many windows.

 ## Credits

 - Inspired by [jonathanKingston/merge-windows](https://github.com/jonathanKingston/merge-windows)